vebnz/veb.co.nz/about.md

 permalink: "/about/"
 ---

-I'm Mike Mackenzie, a principal developer for Diastorm Technology working on a very top secret platform that's due for release very soon.
+I'm Mike Mackenzie, I was the principal developer for Diastorm Technology working on a very top secret platform.

+I am now doing contract and cosulting, in NZ and abroad.

 I live and work in Dunedin, New Zealand.